 - Combine the dried fruit, orange juice or liqueur and grated rind.
 Stir well and cover.
 Set aside while chilling the custard mixture.
 Just before churning, return the custard mixture to the mixing bowl with the whisk and beat on speed 4 for 2 minutes.

-- Attach the frozen ice cream bowl attachment and paddle to the stand mixer.
-Turn mixer to speed 1.
-With the machine churning, add the custard mixture and churn for 20 minutes or until soft serve results.
+- Attach the frozen KitchenAid Ice Cream bowl and dasher to the stand mixer.
+Turn mixer to stir, and pour cold mixture into bowl with the mixer running.
+Churn for 20-25 minutes.
 Add the dried fruits and nuts churn a further 5 minutes or until the mixture is very thick.

 - Remove the mixture to a container, cover and freeze 4 hours or until firm.
 Allow to soften 5 minutes before scooping.
 Serve with fresh raspberries, if desired.